streetwriters/notesnook/docs/help/STYLE.md

 - "Simply", "just", "easily", "seamlessly", "powerful".
 - Telling the reader to contact support before the documented steps.
 - Image paths that don't exist — leave `<!-- TODO: screenshot — … -->` instead.
 - Renaming or moving an existing page (its URL is live and linked from the apps).
+Some pages are linked from inside the app itself via `packages/intl/src/strings.ts` — grep it before touching a slug.
+- More than one `# H1` on a page, and `##`/`###` headings inside a `:::tabs` block.
+Headings in tabs are emitted once per tab, so they show up twice in the page outline with duplicate anchors.
+- Unquoted frontmatter values containing `: ` — the YAML parser fails the build.
+Quote them.
+- Alt text that describes nothing: `drawing`, a filename, or an unfilled template.
+Inline UI glyphs ("press the ⋯ button") are the one case where a short label is correct.